-When did the incident take place?

 Where did the incident take place?

 When did the incident occur?

 Who has been suspected of bullying?

+who has been suspected of bullying?

 Did anyone else see the incident?
 According to the victim, how often does the bullying take place?
-According to the victim, now often does the bunying take place: According to the victim, how long has the bullying been going on?
+According to the victim, how long has the bullying been going an?
+According to the victim, how long has the bullying been going on?